 If you're trying to deduplicate compressed files, you can read our FAQ about how to get the best compression on compressed files.

-SpiderOak only performs deduplication on files stored in your account and not across users.
+SpiderOak One and Groups only perform deduplication on files stored in your account and not across users.
 We explain this in more detail in our blog post Why SpiderOak doesn't deduplicate data across users and why it should worry you if we did.